- Julie R. Thomson

 One of our favourite things about chia seeds is that because of their soluble fiber content, they create a gel when soaked in liquid.
 As strange as this sounds, chia seeds are a game changer for vegetarians, vegans, and plant-based eaters alike!
 This gel can act as an egg replacement in recipes, or be used to create creamy desserts like pudding without animal products.

 Don’t be intimidated by this superfood seed!
 Their neutral taste makes them easy to incorporate in almost any recipe.
-Use chia seeds to make an energizing chia fresca or add them to any kind of smoothie, from green to tropical to gorgeous pink!
+Use chia seeds to make an energizing chia fresca or add them to any kind of smoothie!
 Sprinkle them on top of breakfast bowls or use these powerhouse seeds to create a nutrient-rich porridge.
 You can even add them to salads or roasted dishes as a superfood seed sprinkle.
 If you’re a baker, they’re incredible in granola bars, muffins and breakfast cookies, or use them to make homemade jam and slather on a piece of toast.